-From all of us at ABC No Rio: We wish you all the best in the New Year!
+From all of us at ABC No Rio: We wish you all the best as the year comes to a close!

 ABC No Rio is a 501(c)(3) organization.
 Contributions to ABC No Rio are tax-deductible to the extent allowed by law.
 Consult your tax advisor with any tax-related queries.